psarando/shire-reckoning/README.md

-* For a general reference for converting a date in the modern Gregorian calendar, in any year, to a date in the Rivendell Reckoning calendar, I recommend using my [Reformed Rivendell Reckoning rules](#reformed-rivendell-reckoning) (and choosing a non-leap year for dates between February 28 and Rivendell New Year's Day).
+* For a general reference for converting a date in the modern Gregorian calendar, in any year, to a date in the Rivendell Reckoning calendar, I recommend using my [Reformed Rivendell Reckoning rules](#reformed-rivendell-reckoning) (and choosing a non-leap-year for dates between February 28 and Rivendell New Year's Day).

 Since the Rivendell Reckoning calendar (also known as the Calendar of Imladris) described by Tolkien has very different leap-day rules than the